mlawrie/mlawrie.github.io/_posts/2016-05-30-typesafe-redux-in-typescript.markdown

 ## Part 1: Typesafe Actions

-I found this clever implementation for typescript actions on the redux github posted by XXX, I've modified it slightly.
+I found this clever implementation for typescript actions on a [redux github issue](https://github.com/reactjs/redux/issues/992) posted by [aikoven](https://github.com/aikoven), I've modified it slightly.
 If you're not using TypeScript 1.9 (and you're probably not since at the time of writing it was unreleased), just remove the `readonly` modifiers.

 {% highlight javascript %}
 //listItemsActions.ts